2023 - 2024 Catalog

 eConnect: eConnect is a web application that allows you to plan your schedule, search, register/drop and pay for your credit classes, buy books, order transcripts, view your grades and access your personal/financial information online.
 You must meet certain eligibility criteria to register online.
 All students are eligible to search or pay for credit classes and access their personal/financial information using eConnect.
 Access eConnect at https://eConnect.dcccd.edu.

 Electives: Courses that do not count toward a major but are required for most college degrees.
-Consult with an advisor before deciding upon electives.
+Consult with a success coach before deciding upon electives.

 Embedded Course: A course which is shorter in length than the regular semester in which the course is scheduled.
 The starting and ending dates of the course fall within the starting and ending dates of the semester.